More than 300 different goat breeds are roaming in pastures around the globe.

 This dairy goat breed can be considered dual-purpose because it also offers flavorful and moist meat.

 They hail from Saanen, making the Sable goat significantly hot climate hardy.

 They are an intelligent goat breed that is docile.

 Always consider the space you will be able to offer for both a goat barn and pen or browsing areas.

-If you do not free-range your goats they can be tied out and allowed to browse to fulfill as much of their dietary needs in the most natural way possible while saving you both money and time from a feeding perspective.
+If you do not free-range your goat breeds they can be tied out and allowed to browse to fulfill as much of their dietary needs in the most natural way possible while saving you both money and time from a feeding perspective.

-Discovering the pros and cons and traditional uses of each goat breed you are considering.
+Discovering the pros and cons and traditional uses of each breed of goats you are considering.

 Some goat breeds are better escape artists than others, some require lots of room to roam, and others are prone to hardiness regardless of climate.